What is Service Host Sysmain or, SuperFetch? Why Service Host local system consuming 100% disk usage? How to fix high 100% disk cpu usage?

 When using the system again, SuperFetch loads the elements of the applications and programs you run most often in to the RAM.
 In this way, the RAM allows them to load more quicker than they would without the service host SuperFetch.
 It is a way of improving the speed of browsing into the apps that one frequently uses.

 The issue service host local system high disk may be caused by the old CPU.
-Your computer may fail to boot due to some incompatibility problem after upgrading CPU.
+Your computer may fail to boot due to some incompatibility problems after upgrading the CPU.
 If so, you may need to reinstall Windows.
 Thus, you can back up your data before updating the CPU so as to keep your data safe.

 Even if your drive seems pretty comfortable acting as a chronic overachiever, keep in mind that 100% disk usage is not something for you to take pride in.
 Your disk working at or near 100 percent causes your computer to slow down and become laggy and unresponsive.
 As a result, your PC cannot perform its tasks properly.